To apply for admission, you must:

 - Have a baccalaureate degree from an accredited college or university, or be enrolled in a course of study that will result in the award of a baccalaureate degree from an accredited college or university before you commence study at BU Law

-- Have taken the Law School Admission Test (LSAT) within the past five years
+- Have taken the Law School Admission Test (LSAT) or Graduate Record Examination (GRE) within the past five years

 - Register with the Law School Admission Council Credential Assembly Service (CAS)